Rufus Davis: The Racial Recall

 In March 2017, White residents of Camilla, Georgia, angered over unflattering national media attention based on Davis' allegations of racism, began an unsuccessful campaign to recall him from office.
 The recall failed after the petitioners could not obtain the number of necessary signatures, as required by Georgia Law.
 Over 90% of those who signed the recall petition against Davis were White residents.
 Hence the recall campaign was dubbed as the Racial Recall.
 Ironically, the recall effort was led by an elderly African-American woman, Vivian Smith.
 Smith had been recently voted off the Camilla city council a few months earlier, losing to Venterra Pollard, a candidate endorsed by Davis.
 Pollard would later join Mayor Davis in boycotting city council meetings.

 In 2016, the previous year, Camilla residents in support of Mayor Davis launched a recall of four members of the Camilla city council, Vivian Smith, Bryant Campbell, W.D Palmer and Annie Doris Willingham.
 The recall was based on complaints that the city council was not responsive to the concerns of the citizens.
 Tensions among citizens erupted after council members refused to attend a special call meeting by the mayor.
 The meeting was called after the White city manager, Bennett Adams, refused to provide Davis keys to city hall, claiming that no mayor before Davis had ever had keys to city hall.

 Prior to becoming elected Mayor, Davis lead a citizens group called "We the people v.
 City Hall."
 The group opposed high utility rates and lack of fair representation from both Black and White city officials.

-Personal life

-Rufus Davis was formerly married to Zuzana Finn, a daughter of the former Slovak Ambassador to the US, Martin Bútora.
-Together they have one daughter.